deveshgupta7/Azure-Infrastructure-Terraform-Project/README.md

 - **Landing Zone**: The architecture represents a secure, scalable landing zone for workloads in Azure.
 - **Hub-and-Spoke Topology**: Recommended networking model to securely route traffic across environments.

-## 📄 License

-This project is proprietary to the candidate as part of the VeriPark technical assessment.

----

-Created with ❤️ by a Cloud Engineer candidate.